How to Tackle TITA Questions in CAT 2025: Tips & Strategies

 Avoid Guesswork

-In Multiple-choice questions, candidates have the option to solve questions in a reverse manner.
-However the same can not be applied in non-MCQs or TITA questions.
-Here, candidates do not have options for solving the question in that manner.
+In Multiple-choice questions, candidates have the option to solve questions in reverse order.
+However, the same can not be applied to MCQs or TITA questions.
+Here, candidates do not have the option to solve the question in that manner.

 • No reverse action strategy can be followed while solving TITA questions.

-• No imperative cues will be there, hence do not waste your time searching and thinking about the answer.
+• No imperative cues will be provided; therefore, do not waste your time searching for and thinking about the answer.

 Quick Links -